What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 - In 100% Orange Juice proper, both Sora and Tomomo are trying to find a way to curb Star Breaker's more murderous habits by exposing her to non-violent things such as the Poppos in her campaign.
 Unfortunately, in the fourth stage, Tomomo makes the mistake of bringing in Alte and Sham, two war veterans from the same war-torn period as Starbo's.
 Needless to say, it promptly falls apart.

 - Omnicidal Maniac: Would love to destroy absolutely everything.
 This translates into only being allowed to choose Wins Norma.

 - Playing with Fire: Her main power.
-Funnily enough, the ending of both her and Sweet Breaker's campaigns has her accidentally bake some cookies that the latter was carrying on her with it, trying them out and finding them so delicious that they actually distract her from her more murderous ways.
+Funnily enough, the ending of both her and Sweet Breaker's campaigns has her accidentally bake some cookies that the latter was carrying on her with it, trying them out and finding them so delicious that they actually distract her from her appetite for destruction.

 - Shout-Out: Her 2016 Halloween costume is M. Bison's hat and shoulderboards.

 - Superpowered Evil Side: Star Breaker is this to Reika in 200% Mixed Juice due to how difficult her powers are to control.

 - Sweet Tooth: Ultimately what prevents her from destroying the world in her campaign scenario; the discovery of baked goods.